Undergraduate Degree Requirements

 Any student with a completed baccalaureate degree from SHSU or any other regionally accredited institution may earn a second baccalaureate degree differing in basic academic subject area and concentration from the first degree earned by completing the following requirements:

-• Any additional University requirements associated with the second degree sought
+- Any additional SHSU requirements associated with the second degree sought

 University Academic Policy Manual and Student Guidelines

-Sam Houston State University’s Academic Policy Manual and Student Complaints and Grievance Procedures provide specific information pertaining to the educational procedures of the University and student conduct.
+SHSU's Academic Policy Manual and Student Complaints and Grievance Procedures provide specific information about the university's educational procedures and student conduct.
 Copies of these publications may be viewed at the Reference Desk in the Newton Gresham Library or online.